 I am trying to get more Nebraska sports news into this daily entry.
 If there are certain topics you would like to hear about, please let me know.

-In the eighth inning of the game, with Nebraska leading by one run, A&M had the bases loaded with two outs and their best batter at the plate, All-Big 12 junior Blake Stouffer (left).
+A&M had the bases loaded with two outs and their best batter at the plate, All-Big 12 junior Blake Stouffer (left).
 Nebraska reliever, Matt Foust (right) started in a big hole by throwing 3 straight balls.
 Stouffer took strike one on the next pitch and swung over the top of two sliders to end the threat.
 Nebraska added one more run in the bottom of the eighth to 5th seeded A&M 5-3.
 Nebraska now faces eighth seeded Kansas State tonight at 7:30.
 Info from the Omaha World Herald

 Wednesday, May 23, 2007